Frequently Asked Questions for Lawyers

 All active members of the North Carolina State Bar who maintain general client trust accounts in North Carolina must ensure that all their general client trust accounts are established as interest-bearing IOLTA accounts.
 Lawyers must certify annually when paying their NC State Bar Dues—either on the Dues Notice form or electronically—that all general client trust accounts maintained by the lawyer/law firm are IOLTA accounts.
 Lawyers must be in compliance with this requirement no later than June 30.

-Lawyers must also inform NC IOLTA when opening or closing IOLTA accounts.
+Lawyers must inform NC IOLTA when opening or closing IOLTA accounts.
 The NC IOLTA Status Update Form should be used for this purpose.
 It should also be used to report employment or address changes.

 NC IOLTA pays routine service charges on IOLTA accounts.
 Some banks waive service charges on IOLTA accounts.
 It is permissible for banks that do not waive service charges on IOLTA accounts to deduct from interest or utilize earnings credit for routine service charges associated with the account.
 Routine service charges include monthly account maintenance charges, per item check or deposit charges, etc.